about this Working Group

-This project will allow to integrate potential environmental impacts of marine litter, especially plastic, in Life Cycle Assessment (LCA) results.
+This working group was created in 2018 with the support of the Life Cycle Initiative of UNE Environment and the Forum for Sustainability through Life Cycle Innovation (FSLCI), with the objective of integrating potential environmental impacts of marine litter, especially plastic, in Life Cycle Assessment (LCA) results.
 This will lead to a more comprehensive picture of potential environmental impacts in order to identify trade-offs associated with the use of plastic and other materials in a product system.

 Project Phases